-C.13 Flood protection
+C.14 Flood Protection

-The Construction Certificate plans and specifications, required by clause 139 of the Regulation, must include a Flood Risk Management Plan on the basis of the Flood Planning Level (FPL) detailing:
+The Construction Certificate plans and specifications, required by Clause 139 of the Regulation, must include a Flood Risk Management Plan on the basis of the Flood Planning Level (FPL).
+The flood planning level shall be based on the 1 in 100 year AEP flood level and the 1 in 20 AEP flood level, detailing:

-- a.
-A permanent flood risk management plan shall be installed in a prominent area of the basement carpark. - b.
-The driveway entry shall be protected by a mechanical flood barrier with the threshold set to the flood planning level of 20.8m AHD. - c.
-Permanent brass plaques shall be mounted adjacent to all mechanical flood barriers explaining their purpose and operation. - d.
-Flood compatible materials shall be used for all flood exposed construction. - e.
-All flood exposed electrical wiring and equipment shall be waterproofed. - f.
-All flood protection measures shall be inspected and certified as fit for purpose after construction is complete by an engineer experienced in flood mitigation. - Note: The revised driveway profile, gradients and transitions must be in accordance with Australian Standard 2890.1 2004, Part 1 (Off-street car parking).
-The driveway profile submitted to Council must contain all relevant details: reduced levels, proposed grades and distances.
-Council will not allow alteration to existing reduced levels within the road or any other public place to achieve flood protection.
-Standard Condition: C54
+- a) Permanent flood risk management plans shall be installed in a prominent area of the basement car parking area. - b) The proposed car park western entrance shall be protected by a physical threshold set at or above the flood planning level of 56.15 m AHD. - c) Flood compatible materials shall be used for all flood exposed construction. - d) All flood exposed electrical wiring and equipment is to be waterproofed. - e) All flood protection measures shall be inspected and certified as fit for purpose after construction is complete by an engineer experienced in flood mitigation.